This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 Lemongrass

-One of my favourite tips when I’m giving my raised bed talks is to plant lemongrass in place of your spike or dracaena plant.
-This hardy annual loves the sun and provides that same height, but you can eat it.
-I dry lemongrass for herbal tea, and I pull out sprigs of it through the fall when the crockpot comes out and I start to make my favourite chicken curry.
+One of my favorite tips when I’m giving my raised bed talks is to plant lemongrass in place of your spike or dracaena plant.
+This hardy annual loves the sun and provides that same height, but with the added bonus that you can eat it.
+I dry lemongrass for herbal tea, and I pull out sprigs of it through the fall when the crockpot comes out to make curries.

 Parsley

-I use a lot of parsley in my cooking, so I like to have lots of plants on the go so I’m not continuously snipping from one.
+I use a lot of parsley in my cooking, so I like to have lots of plants on the go.
 This means that parsley, either flat leaf or curly, is snuck into a lot of my ornamental summer containers.
 And because I have so many plants, I don’t mind sharing with the swallowtail caterpillars that will appear out of nowhere to munch away.

 Lemon thyme

-I love growing lemon thyme in containers because of the variegated greeny-yellow leaves and it’s lemony scent.
+I love growing lemon thyme in containers because of the variegated green and yellow leaves and the lemony scent.
 You can harvest it throughout the season and it remains nice and bushy in the pot.
 And at the end of the season, I’ll just pop it into the garden to overwinter.

 Thanks for the ideas.
 Our 8 foot deep, 44 foot wide front porch is where we live six months out of the year and needs a lot of attention and thought.
 And potting soil.
 Most years my plant choices have been successful but then there was that all-herb year when the porch looked sad and we developed a long lasting aversion to basil.
 More creativity needed here.